 An employee handbook is a valuable resource and reference point for your staff at all levels of the organization.
 It is also a good accompaniment to the Contract of Employment.

-The handbook, also known as a company manual, company policy manual, or staff handbook, lets employers map out their employment plan.
-It is an excellent way to cover company policies and procedures in writing.
-While the handbook itself is not a legal requirement, having one helps avoid confusion or misunderstanding in the workplace.
+The handbook allows employers to map out their employment plan, and it is a beneficial guide to state company policies and procedures in writing.
+Although the handbook itself is not a legal requirement, having one on hand helps to avoid confusion or misunderstanding, should an employee issue or concern occur.

 How do you use an employee handbook?

-You can refer workers to the handbook if they have any questions about workplace policies or procedures.
-In the event of a dispute, the handbook offers a key reference point detailing the terms and conditions both parties have agreed to.
+Employers can then refer staff to the handbook if the employee has any questions regarding policies and procedures.
+In the event of a dispute, the handbook offers a key reference point detailing the terms and conditions that both parties have agreed to.

 Benefits, benefits, benefits.